 After the patient’s liposuction surgery, the treated areas are wrapped tightly to minimize swelling, pain, and the potential for rashes.
 They are wrapped with health aids such as tape, support hose, elastic bandages, or a special girdle.

 Patients don’t even need to stay overnight for this surgery; instead, since this is an outpatient procedure, patients can return to their daily lives as normal after the procedure.

 Interested in finding out more about the liposuction procedure and what it can do for you?
-If so, contact the office of Dr. Hoschander, Dr. Shikowitz or Dr. Kessler, skilled plastic surgeons.
+If so, contact the office of Dr. Hoschander, Dr. Kessler, Dr. Pathak or Dr. Shikowitz, skilled plastic surgeons.
 Arrange a consultation by getting in touch today.